On topology changes in quantum field theory and quantum gravity: About quantum field theory close to singularities

 Eq. (\ref{eq:fff}) holds for a discrete set for the orthonormal base.
 The expansion into an orthonormal base can, however, also be continuous, with a parameter $ k $ and one then has

 with $ a_k=\langle \varphi_k,\Phi\rangle $ and

-Mathematically, the $ a_j $ and $ a_k $ are operator valued tempered distributions that act on a Schwartz space of smooth, fast falling test functions $ f $, Hence, by expanding the field as in eqs (\ref{eq:fff}) or (\ref{eq:fff1}), one creates a solution $ \Phi $ that is itself an operator valued distribution which solves the field equation, as described with full mathematical notation on flat space-time in \cite{schottenloher,Wightman}
+Mathematically, the $ a_j $ and $ a_k $ are operator valued tempered distributions that act on a Schwartz space of smooth, fast falling test functions $ f $, Hence, by expanding the field as in Eqs (\ref{eq:fff}) or (\ref{eq:fff1}), one creates a solution $ \Phi $ that is itself an operator valued distribution which solves the field equation, as described with full mathematical notation on flat space-time in \cite{schottenloher,Wightman}

-In curved space, the situation is now more difficult than in flat space.
-For a field $\Phi(x)\rightarrow \mathbb{C}$, where $x$ is in a curved manifold, there may be several versions of these expansions, e.g. $ \phi_k $ and $\varphi_k $ depending on the reference frame that we have chosen, e.g. one may have
+In a curved space-time or in a space-time with boundaries and singularities, the situation is now more difficult than in flat space.
+For a field $\Phi(x)\rightarrow \mathbb{C}$, where $x\in M$ with $M$ Lorentzian but not a Minkowski space-time, there may be several versions of these expansions, e.g. $ \phi_k $ and $\varphi_k $ depending on the reference frame that we have chosen, e.g. one may have

 with $ \varphi_k $ being a positive frequency solution at early times and $ \phi_k $ being a positive frequency solution at late times.
 The $ a_k $ and $ A_k $ are then related by a Bogoliubov transformation \cite{DeWittcurved,Birrell}.